 We are often asked by our customers how to clean an awning and what they need to do to look after their new house awning to keep it looking new for longer.
-Whilst all of our house awnings are of a very high quality and will look fabulous for a long time, here is our guide on how to clean an awning with care and some tips that will help you to keep your awning looking its best…
+Whilst all of our house awnings are of very high quality and will look fabulous for a long time, here is our guide on how to clean an awning with care and some tips that will help you to keep your awning looking its best…

-How to Clean an Awning – 4 Steps
+How to Clean an Awning – 3 Simple Steps

 1. Use warm soapy water